 Approach some people you might not have initially considered.
 You might be surprised by what you learn.

 Get your elevator pitch ready.
 It can be nerve-racking to go up to a series of strangers and introduce yourself, but if you know how you're going to start it makes it much easier.
 'Hi, I'm George.
-I studied history at Reading University, and I’m interested in doing a masters in digital publishing.
+I studied history at the university of Reading, and I’m interested in doing a masters in digital publishing.
 I’m very interested in your [ABC] course, and I’ve experience in [X,Y and Z].'

 Some universities may have someone from marketing or communications as the representative on their stand.
 If the person you’re talking to can't answer questions about your specialism, get their details so you can follow up and ask them about who to contact later.
 If you make a good impression, they are more likely to respond positively.
-Remember to take a note down, or save the representative's details as a contact in your phone along with the department they work in, so you don’t need to work your way through all the names in the university directory.
+Remember to take a note down, or save, the representative's details as a contact in your phone along with the department they work in.
+This will mean you don’t need to work your way through all the names in the university directory.

 Avoid a financial faux pas

-Funding is important, universities understand that, but make sure it isn't the first thing you say when you meet a representative at the fair.
+Funding is important and universities understand that, but make sure it isn't the first thing you mention when you meet a representative at the fair.
 They want to know you're interested in the institution and the department, not just that you’re a student looking for cash.

 Take the opportunity to get past the prospectus